 Compensation paid to H-2A visa holders.
-Generally, report compensation of \$600 or more paid to foreign agricultural workers who entered the country on H-2A visas on Form W-2 and Form 943, Employer's Annual Federal Tax Return for Agricultural Employees.
+Generally, report compensation of \$600 or more paid to foreign agricultural workers who entered the country on H-2A visas on Form W-2 and Form 943.
 However, if an H-2A visa worker did not provide the employer with a taxpayer identification number, the employee is subject to backup withholding.
 The employer must report the wages and backup withholding on Form 1099-MISC.
 The employer must also report the backup withholding on Form 945, line 2.